padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 # Task

-You have been employed by the Northern Territory Government as *Senior Rangeland Monitoring Officer – Remote Sensing* and one of your KPIs is to produce and share information on the fire frequency of the Daly River Catchment (DRC) from 2001 to date.
+You have been employed by the Northern Territory Government as *Senior Rangeland Monitoring Officer – Remote Sensing* and one of your KPIs is to produce and share information on the fire frequency of the Daly River Catchment (DRC) from 2001 to 2020.
 Because of consistency with existing data, you were tasked to use MODIS FireCC151, a data product developed as part of the European Space Agency (ESA) Climate Change Initiative (CCI) Programme.
 For a thorough analysis, you were asked to explore every image collected over the region of interest.

 # Workflow